statespacedev/starid/decwar/readme.md

     decwar/ssave
     /g

-this absolutely does work, with the litle trick of first doing
+this absolutely does work, after the little trick of first doing

     decwar/save